blmoore/thesis/plan.md

 <!-- Chapters: ~20-25 pages, 10-15 figures.
 Some might be shorter, 10 pages and 5 figures. -->

-Here each subsection would be a separate chapter.
+Here each section would be a separate chapter.

 # **Early stuff:** Modelling transcription and chromatin